-Takes pride in performing quality work.
-Motivated by challenging goals and tasks, financial reward, and/or recognition, and willing to work hard to succeed.
-Focused on understanding and following guidelines, personal achievement, and meeting or exceeding quality and production standards.
+Takes significant pride in performing quality work.
+Highly motivated by challenging goals and tasks, financial rewards, and/or recognition, and willing to work very hard to succeed.
+Very focused on understanding guidelines, following the rules and personal achievement.
 Describe a time when you had some extra time available at work.
 How did you use this extra time?